Isle of Anglesey County Council

 BS EN IEC 60086-5: Primary batteries.
 Safety of batteries with aqueous electrolyte

-This standard generally replicates for the cells within scope of the safety requirements of the above BS EN IEC 60086-4.
+This standard generally replicates for the cells within the scope of the safety requirements of the above BS EN IEC 60086‑4.

 BS EN 62133‑1: Secondary cells and batteries containing alkaline or other non-acid electrolytes.
 Safety requirements for portable sealed secondary cells, and for batteries made from them, for use in portable applications.
 Nickel systems